 STEWARDING WHAT GOD IS ABOUT TO BRING

 Whatever that is for us, whether something in the natural, or just the goodness of God poured out on your journey with Him, through to healing and restoration in areas of your life - stewardship gives thanks, gratitude and praise.
 It looks for a way to bring future blessing out of what we have been given.
-God has promised He is pouring out His goodness and sweetness upon us this year (2019).
-I want to steward that well so that I don't lose it and I don't waste it.
+God has promised He is pouring out His goodness and sweetness upon us in the coming years.

 Blessings in abundance